Exploring Housing Options

 Please help support your local church and these charities:

-www.i3connections.org Assisting underfunded children and youth to enjoy summer camps and connect business with community.
+www.i3connections.org Assisting underfunded children and youth to enjoy summer camps and connect business with the community.

-www.homesofhope.org Great organization that is helping rebuild lives and community!
+www.homesofhope.org Great organization that is helping rebuild lives and the community!

 www.greenvillefreeclinic.org Filling the medical needs of the underfunded, a great cause and mission!